 - If you ever are trying to go to the Cherry Blossom Festival, it is ridiculously crowded and the trees have either bloomed and been rained on (causing the flowers to fall off) or they have not yet bloomed, so don’t necessarily go on the festival to see the Cherry Blossoms.

 - Not every car with an official seal is a high ranking member of our government (neither are the helicopters).
 The way to know if it’s the President or Vice President is if there are more than four helicopter or more than four SUVs in a row.

 - Any Museum you have to pay for may be worth it based on your interests, but unless you really love journalism or recent history, the Newseum will just seem boring (in my opinion).
 Same thing goes for the International Spy Museum.

-I know this was a very broad post, because in reality, people who live in D.C. don’t go downtown to sightsee almost ever.
+I know this was a very broad post because, in reality, people who live in D.C. don’t go downtown to sightsee almost ever.
 We get to see it too much, so we take it for granted.
-Georgetown is my favorite place to go and you will find less tourists, but still get a D.C. experience if you explore that beautiful part of the city.
+Georgetown is my favorite place to go and you will find fewer tourists, but still get a D.C. experience if you explore that beautiful part of the city.
 I hope this was helpful!
 Comment below if you have any tips about your native city.